-Only holders of our common stock of record at the close of business on February 28, 2015 (the "Record Date") are entitled to notice of and to vote at the Annual Meeting.
-At the close of business on the Record Date, there were 11,201,760 shares of our common stock issued and outstanding, excluding 1,642,616 shares of common stock held as treasury stock by the Company.
+Only holders of our common stock of record at the close of business on April 20, 2017 (the "Record Date") are entitled to notice of and to vote at the Annual Meeting.
+At the close of business on the Record Date, there were 11,201,760 shares of our common stock issued and outstanding.
 Shares of common stock held as treasury stock are not entitled to be voted at the Annual Meeting.
 Each shareholder is entitled to one vote per share of common stock held on all matters to be voted on by our shareholders.
 The presence in person or by proxy at the Annual Meeting of the holders of a majority of the issued and outstanding shares entitled to vote at the Annual Meeting shall constitute a quorum.